qurator-spk/ocrd_repair_inconsistencies/README.md

 # ocrd_repair_inconsistencies

-Automatically fix order inconsistencies in regions, lines and words.
-Elements are only fixed if reordering their children top-to-bottom/left-to-right fixes the appropriately concatenated text of the children to match the parent's text.
+Automatically fix PAGE-XML order inconsistencies in regions, lines and words.
+Children elements are only reordered if reordering by coordinates top-to-bottom/left-to-right fixes the appropriately concatenated `TextEquiv` texts of the children to match the parent's `TextEquiv` text.
+This processor does not change reading order, just the order of the XML elements in the file.

 We wrote this as a one-shot script to fix some files.
 Use with caution.